commercionetwork/commercionetwork/x/documents/spec/README.md

 :::

-In order to properly encrypting the data that you want to avoid being shared publicly, the following procedure should be followed.
+The following procedure should be followed to properly encrypt the data that should not be shared publicly.

 We'll use AES-256 in CBC mode to encrypt a file, and let the recipient decrypt it by sharing with it the AES encryption key.